 - Trow Iron Warrior: 60 Points

 Myth III is the only game in the Myth series that was never officially supported in any way by Bungie.net, Bungie's free online player matching service; in fact, since the company no longer maintained the rights to the franchise after 2000, Bungie.net's servers were shuttered in November of 2001, which was around the same time that Myth III was released.
-Myth III is, however, supported by later multiplayer services created by Myth fans to both emulate the Bungie.net server experience and fill the void left by its closure, including the now defunct PlayMyth.net and the current de facto platform for Myth multiplayer in all its forms, Mariusnet.com.
+Myth III had been supported by later multiplayer services created by fans to both emulate the Bungie.net server experience and fill the void left by its closure, including the now defunct PlayMyth.net and Mariusnet.com.
+With both of those servers down, there is currently no way to play Myth III multiplayer.

 As in past games, Light units represent the bulk of the player's forces during single-player in addition to many of the game's multiplayer maps.
 Most of these units will be immediately familiar to players of the previous games, however there are a few notable additions among them, including two completely new dwarven units.
 Many of these units have "hero" versions, which are tougher, more lethal, and faster than their base units.